apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 ### Use Case 1: Scalar Function

 I have a DataFrame and a list of tuples that I’m interested in.
-I want to filter out the dataframe to only have values that match those tuples from certain columns in the dataframe.
+I want to filter out the DataFrame to only have values that match those tuples from certain columns in the DataFrame.
 For example, suppose I have a table of sales line items.
 There are many columns, but I am interested in three: a part key, supplier key, and return status.
-I want only to return a dataframe with a specific combination of these three values.
+I want only to return a DataFrame with a specific combination of these three values.

-Probably the most ergonomic way to do this without UDF is to turn that list of tuples into a dataframe itself, perform a join, and select the columns from the original dataframe.
-If we were working in pyspark we would probably broadcast join the dataframe created from the tuple list since it is tiny.
-In practice, I have found that with some dataframe libraries performing a filter rather than a join can be significantly faster.
+Probably the most ergonomic way to do this without UDF is to turn that list of tuples into a DataFrame itself, perform a join, and select the columns from the original DataFrame.
+If we were working in pyspark we would probably broadcast join the DataFrame created from the tuple list since it is tiny.
+In practice, I have found that with some DataFrame libraries performing a filter rather than a join can be significantly faster.
 This is worth profiling for your specific use case.

 ### Use Case 2: Aggregate or Window Function

-I have a dataframe with many values that I want to aggregate.
+I have a DataFrame with many values that I want to aggregate.
 I have already analyzed it and determined there is a noise level below which I do not want to include in my analysis.
 I want to compute a sum of only values that are above my noise threshold.

 This can be done fairly easy without leaning on a User Defined Aggegate Function (UDAF).
-You can simply filter the dataframe and then aggregate using the built in `sum` function.
+You can simply filter the DataFrame and then aggregate using the built-in `sum` function.
 Here, we demonstrate doing this as a UDF primarily as an example of how to write UDAFs.
 We will use the pyarrow compute approach.